siftrics/sight/README.md

 This repository contains

-- a command-line tool to recognize text in documents
+- A command-line tool to recognize text in documents.
-- the official Go client for the Sight API
+- The official Go client for the Sight API.
+[GoDoc here](https://godoc.org/github.com/siftrics/sight).

 ## [Command-line Quickstart](#command-line-quickstart)